 Tourist Bus /Ferry Combo from Pakse to Si Phan Don

 The tourist bus can be booked online here, with your hotel or hostel, or with the bus company themselves.
 Booking a ticket for the tourist bus should automatically include your ferry ticket from Nakasong to the island of your choice.
 The tourist bus leaves only at 0800 / 0900 each morning.

 Local Bus from Pakse to Si Phan Don

 If you don’t want to take the tourist bus at 0800 you can head to the Pakse Southern Bus Terminalsometimes known as the 8km Bus terminal and take one to either Ban Nakasong or Muong Khong.
 The local bus route takes around 3 hours and costs about 40-45,000 kip per person.
 Note that this bus terminal is 8 kilometers (5 miles) to the east of Pakse city center, so you have to factor in the cost of getting here as well.

 You can take a bus from Pakse’s 8km bus terminal at 0800, 0930, 10:00, 11:00, 12:00, 13:00, 14:00, 15:00 and 16:00.

 Get the best choice of places to stay in 4,000 islands with Agoda – we used them extensively during our visit to Laos.

 Nakasong to the Four Thousand Islands

-Once you have arrived in Nakasong bus station (its basically a shed, and a yard where the buses and songthaews arrive and depart from), which is about 200 metres from the wharf, you need to get a ferry.
+Once you have arrived at Nakasong bus station (it’s basically a shed and a yard where the buses and songthaews arrive and depart from), which is about 200 meters from the wharf, you need to get a ferry.